KChen-lab/Texomer/README.md

 	bbmle, emdbook, copynumber,TitanCNA, facets, mixtools, ASCAT and Sequenza.

-***These R packeages are already incorporated in this release.
-Users do not need to install them.***
+***Samtools, bedtools and all R packeages which Texomer depends on are already incorporated in this release.
+Users do not need to load or install them.***

 Installation
 ============